benpocalypse/Markerator/README.md

                  Examples: true, false
 -pt|--postsTitle Optional with default 'Posts'.
 The title that the posts
                  section should use.
-Examples: News, Updates, Blog -rss|-rssFeed    Optional with default 'False'.
+Examples: News, Updates, Blog -rss|--rssFeed   Optional with default 'False'.
 Whether or not to generate Rss feeds from your posts/news/blog pages.
+Examples: true, false -ri|--rssIcon    Optional with default 'False'.
+If set to true, and an icon named 'rss.jpg' or 'rss.png' exists in the /images folder, then an icon link will be created that links to each pages Rss feed.
 Examples: true, false -f|--favicon     Optional with default 'False'.
 Whether or not the site should use a favicon.ico file in the /input/images directory.
                  Examples: true, false